 Being new to parenting can be daunting.

 Once such choice you will need to make is what diapers your little one will use.
-The two most popular diaper brands on the market are Pampers and Huggies, and there seems to be a continuous debate on which is the better brand to use.
+The two most popular brands for disposable diapers on the market are Pampers and Huggies, and there seems to be a continuous debate on which is the better brand to use.
 (Honest diapers are also a strong new player in the market and you can read our Honest Review of Honest Diapers if you’re interested in those.)

 Both Huggies and Pampers cost roughly the same and are pretty reliable baby diapers, but some parents swear by one or the other.

 Picking the right disposable diapers is really important – not only will choosing the best diapers help prevent messes, the right brand of diapers will ensure your baby is kept comfortable and irritant-free.

 To help you make the decision on which brand is best for your little one, we have done an in-depth comparison of them.

 In order to compare the two, we must first look at the product lines offered by both.
 There are several options with both brands, to suit different ages and different needs.

 Huggies Product Line

-Little Snugglers is meant for newborn babies.
+Little Snugglers is meant for newborns.
 It starts in preemie size, up to 3kg, to newborn size, up to 4.5kg.
 This range is one of the only diaper ranges which offers a diaper with an umbilical cord cutout, which prevents the diaper from rubbing the area, further preventing irritation and infection.
 The front of the diaper has a wetness indicator, with a soft and stay-dry lined interior.

 The Little Movers range is for babies who have just outgrown the Little Snugglers Range and who are starting to move around more.
 This range of diapers has a SnugFit waistband and a contoured design to better fit moving bodies.

 Snug & Dry Diapers

 These diapers are thicker than the average diaper, as they have extra layers of absorbency to ensure your child sleeps well at night, free from messes.
 Prices depend on size of diaper and pack size, but usually it’s between 30c and 50c per diaper.